Tips on Moving with Family from NZ to Australia [July 2025 Update]

 Friendships

-Making friends can be tricky for some children, so be sure to give your kids plenty of opportunities to socialise with other children their age.
+Making new friends can be tricky for some children, so be sure to give your kids plenty of opportunities to socialise with other children their age.
 Whether this is through neighbourhood activities, after school clubs, extracurricular activities, or just spending time in the park or playground, this will no doubt help them to settle in more smoothly.